PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 ### Back End
 **The following functionalities are allowed via routes**
 1. Change the current organization for the user
-2. Get information regarding current organization
+2. Get information regarding the current organization